isaac-sim/IsaacLabExtensionTemplate/README.md

 git clone <your_repository_url>
 ```

-- Configure the template.
-Search for and replace **`TODO`**'s according to your extension's needs within the following files:

-    - `config/extension.toml`
-    - `pyproject.toml`
+- To tailor this template to your needs, customize the settings in `config/extension.toml` and `setup.py` by completing the sections marked with TODO.

 - Rename your source folder.